inasfarras/uncertainty-gated-rag/my-notes/documentation_report.md

   3. Integrate the `extract_short_answer` function into the `runner.py` to re-calculate EM/F1 scores and report the potential gains.
   4. Documented the usage of `scripts/analyze_run.js` in `my-notes/My-experiment-note.md` to ensure clarity for evaluating run logs against datasets.
   5. Documented the usage of `scripts/analyze_per_question.js` in `my-notes/My-experiment-note.md` for detailed per-question analysis.

 ---

+### 1. Anchor Path End-to-End Verification (September 22, 2025)

+#### **Issue Identification: Verify New Anchor Path**
+The goal was to verify that the newly added `--system anchor` path runs end-to-end without errors.

+#### **Technical Solution Details: Verification Steps**
+The verification involved a sequence of commands to confirm the Python environment, ensure the FAISS index was present, and then execute baseline, agent, and anchor system runs with a mock backend and specific overrides.

+1.  **Preflight Checks**:
+    -   Confirmed Python environment and dependencies via `pip install -r requirements.txt`.
+    -   Ensured FAISS index existed in `artifacts/crag_faiss/`.
+If missing, a tiny corpus (`data/corpus/a.txt`, `data/corpus/b.txt`) and a mock FAISS index were built using `python -m src.agentic_rag.ingest.ingest --input data/corpus --out artifacts/crag_faiss --backend mock`.

+2.  **Reproduction Steps**:
+    -   **Baseline sanity run**: `python -m src.agentic_rag.eval.runner --dataset data/crag_questions.jsonl --n 5 --system baseline --backend mock`
+    -   **Agent sanity run**: `python -m src.agentic_rag.eval.runner --dataset data/crag_questions.jsonl --n 5 --system agent --backend mock --gate-on --judge-policy gray_zone --override "MAX_ROUNDS=1"`
+    -   **Anchor run (target)**: `python -m src.agentic_rag.eval.runner --dataset data/crag_questions.jsonl --n 5 --system anchor --backend mock --override "USE_HYBRID_SEARCH=False USE_RERANK=False MMR_LAMBDA=0.0 MAX_ROUNDS=1"`

+#### **Results and Performance Metrics**
+All three runs (baseline, agent, anchor) completed successfully with the mock backend.
+The anchor run produced logs containing expected telemetry fields and a non-empty final summary CSV, as required.
+All runs returned "I don't know" answers or very low F1/EM scores, which is expected behavior for the mock backend.

+#### **Code Changes Made**
+No code changes were required as part of this verification process.

+#### **Test Results and Validation**
+The execution of the three commands confirmed that the anchor path runs end-to-end without any unhandled exceptions or critical failures.
+The system successfully processed the evaluation for each specified system (`baseline`, `agent`, `anchor`).

+#### **Current Status and Next Steps**
+- **Status**: The `--system anchor` path has been successfully verified end-to-end.
+- **Next Steps**:
+  1. Optionally, re-run the anchor path with `--override "USE_HYBRID_SEARCH=True"` to enable hybrid search after baseline success.
+  2. Optionally, test external BAUG by setting `BAUG_HANDLER="my_pkg.my_baug:decide"` and confirming the adapter uses it, or falls back to the internal gate.

+#### **Technical Architecture Updates**
+No architectural updates were made during this verification step.

+---